 Applicants need a 1st or high 2.1 in Psychology or a Psychology related subject (or equivalent) from a course recognized by the British Psychological Society (BPS).
 Applicants will need to be able to handle scientific concepts, be numerate and have excellent writing skills.
 A-levels in biology, chemistry, mathematics, English or history at grade A are desired.
-This is a highly selective course and interviews will be held in April and again in June or July if all places have not been filled.
-Early applications are recommended.
-A maximum of 30 students are accepted each year.

 Months of entry

 This MSc in Children's Psychological Disorders will equip you with a thorough theoretical understanding of the psychological factors that cause and maintain emotional and behavioural problems in children.

 Taught by leading international experts, you will discover and research how mental health problems, such as anxiety, depression, ADHD, autism and aggression emerge in childhood.
 You will also gain an in-depth knowledge of how these conditions can best be assessed; enabling you to subsequently inform intervention and advise the best course of treatment.